mattbierner/blog.mattbierner.com/_posts/2016-12-20-dance-rainbow.md

 {% include image.html file="footloose.jpg" description="Sadly, even after all this dancing, my butt is not nearly as cute as Kevin Bacon's" %}

 Even using basic hardware and software, the resulting experiences were a lot of fun.
 Each one is unique and hints at the enumerable ways that a system like this could be used or expanded upon to create novel interactive experiences.
 As mentioned, a more comprehensive suite of sensors would really open things up, and I didn't even try applying this system to actual choreographed dancing.
-Most of concepts map to more traditional VR and AR as well.
+Most of the concepts map to more traditional VR and AR as well.

 Check out the [source code][src] if you're interested in exploring how this was all implemented, and [let me know](/about) if you have any fun ideas for other dancing experiences that could be created using this system.